m50d/m50d.github.com/_posts/2017-12-25-your-filename.md

 ![](/lives.jpg)

 Ramius is, more or less, a real character - in the sense that I as a viewer care about her, in contrast to Badriguel or Mu or Rau or any other "grownup".
-She's on fine form this episode, treading a delicate path between caring for her
+She's on fine form this episode, treading a delicate path between caring for her crew and making the tough choices that are necessary for survival.

 Kuzzey